 With the Syrian Civil War still in a deadlock, and the regime’s continuing campaign of indiscriminate mass bombings, more patients will find their way to al Masri's clinic.
 After their visits, many will return to the front lines a few days later.

 Al Masri poses with Saad and the technician who made his leg outside the clinic.
+It's supported by four organizations: Every Syrian, Syrian Relief, Syrian-British Medical Society, and the Syrian Expatriates Medical Assocation.
 All photos via the author.

 Muhammad Hamidu was 15 years old when a bomb dropped through his roof near Idlib, a city in Northwestern Syria, 59 km west of Aleppo.
 His right leg was severed on impact.
 Thirty-six people died, and it took three hours for his friend Muhammed Albush to dig him out.

 It took another few hours before the crushed left leg was amputated in a desperate bid to save his life.
 Fortunately, it worked.
 Muhammad is 18 now and today he is getting fitted for double prosthetics that will allow him to stand again, if only on crutches.